 Secure Moisture-Proof Protection – Dual-Shrink™ provides a tight and moisture-proof encapsulation for covering wires, cables, connectors, splices, terminals, and other parts.
 This super-secure moisture proofing is accomplished when the Dual-Shrink™ is heated to recovery temperature causing the inner layer to melt and reflow over and into the covered component for a secure seal.

 Wide Working Temperature Range – PTFE / FEP Dual-Shrink™ can safely operate in temperature from -328 °F (-200 °C) to 450 °F (232 °C).
-FEP / EFEP Low Temperature Dual-Shrink™ has an upper working temperature of at least 302 °F (150 °C) and a lower service temperature also extending to sub-zero temperatures.
+FEP / EFEP Low Temperature Dual-Shrink™ has an upper working temperature up to 302 °F (150 °C) and a lower service temperature also extending to sub-zero temperatures.

 STANDARD WALL Item No. As Supplied ID Min.
 Recovered Dim.
 ID Will Shrink to at Least After Shrinking Total Wall Thickness-Norm. in. mm in. mm in. mm ZDS–S–036 0.0360 0.9144 – – N/A N/A ZDS–S–060 0.0600 1.5240 – – N/A N/A ZDS–S–130 0.1300 3.3020 – – N/A N/A ZDS–S–160 0.1600 4.0640 – – N/A N/A ZDS–S–190 0.1900 4.8260 0.0620 1.5748 0.0350 0.8890 ZDS–S–250 0.2500 6.3500 0.1250 3.1750 0.0350 0.8890 ZDS–S–350 0.3500 8.8900 0.1900 4.8260 0.0350 0.8890 ZDS–S–450 0.4500 11.4300 0.3120 7.9248 0.0550 1.3970 ZDS–S–700 0.7000 17.7800 0.4400 11.1760 0.0550 1.3970 ZDS–S–950 0.9500 24.1300 0.6300 16.0020 0.0650 1.6510